Skip to content

 4. Minimal Exposure to Water: While labradorite isn’t overly porous, prolonged exposure to water can weaken its structure.
 Remove jewelry before swimming or bathing.

-5. Storage: Store your labradorite jewelry separately from other pieces to prevent scratches.
+6. Storage: To prevent scratches, store your labradorite jewelry separately from other pieces.
 Consider using a soft pouch or lined jewelry box.

-By following these care guidelines, you can ensure that your labradorite jewelry remains as vibrant and captivating as the day you acquired it.
+Following these care guidelines ensures that your labradorite jewelry remains as vibrant and captivating as the day you acquired it.

-By and large, there aren't any stones that are highly similar to labradorite gems that feature labradorescence.
-It is a unique characteristic, even among other gems that are known for a play-of-color, like .
+There aren't many stones that are highly similar to labradorite gems, which feature labradorescence.
+This is a unique characteristic, even among other gems known for a play of colour.

 However, some pieces of moonstone may have a reasonable resemblance to labradorite.
-Like labradorite, moonstone is part of the feldspar family and is known for its adularescence, another form of play-of-color.
-But, while labradorite's base hue tends to lean darker, moonstone is usually lighter, with a base color closer to a milky white or light gray.
+Like labradorite, moonstone is part of the feldspar family and is known for its adularescence, another form of play-of-colour.
+But, while labradorite's base hue tends to lean darker, moonstone is usually lighter, with a base colour closer to a milky white or light gray.

 Labradorite vs. Other Iridescent Gemstones